-In order to address specific challenges that constrain the development of the coffee sector in Member countries, the Organization shall facilitate the development and implementation of coffee development projects.
+In order to address specific challenges that constrain the development of the coffee sector in Member countries, the Organization shall facilitate and actively promote the development and implementation of coffee development projects.
 Furthermore, the Organization shall work towards promoting coffee consumption both in exporting and importing Member countries.